-The Six Element practice is a profound contemplation on interconnectedness, impermanence, and insubstantiality.
+The Six Element practice is a profound contemplation on interconnectedness, impermanence, and insubstantiality, or non-self.
 It’s one of the most significant insight practices to be found in the Pali canon, and it’s described in great detail in the 140th sutta of the Middle Length Sayings as well as being given a more cursory treatment elsewhere.

 Reading through this article — which is more or less how I lead the practice, give or take the odd bit of commentary — will give you no more than a faint flavor of the practice.
 If you want to experience it more strongly, read through these notes again, pausing frequently and giving yourself time to turn the words into felt experiences.